Restioson/xtra/BREAKING-CHANGES.md

 - `Address::into_downgraded` was removed.
 This did nothing different to `downgrade`, except dropping the address after the call.
     - *How to upgrade:* Simply call `Address::downgrade`, dropping the strong address afterwards if needed.
+- Some types were moved out of the root crate and into modules.
+    - *How to upgrade:* search for the type's name in the documentation and refer to it by its new path.

 ## 0.4.0